 Determine your shipping solution method such as whether you will be performing the packing, or will it be done for you.
 Shipping software that integrates smoothly with the rest of your process takes care of such things and eventually leads you to prioritize other issues better.

-The final phase to build an eCommerce website is to handle a few test purchases.
-Every e-commerce platform conducts trials uniquely, but all allow you to process a few test orders prior to release.
+The final phase in the construction of your e-commerce website is to handle a few test purchases.
+Every e-commerce platform conducts trials uniquely, but all allow you to process a few test orders before release.
 These orders communicate with your payment gateway service, but the setup will not charge the payment.
 Once you have effectively processed a few test orders or discovered and eliminated any issues when browsing your e-commerce website, you are set to launch for business.

 Remember that opening your e-commerce website does not immediately result in profits.
 It requires a while for search engines to discover your latest online store and process it.
 You may accelerate this process by authenticating your new shop in Google’s Search Engine and by providing an XML sitemap that e-commerce systems offer for this reason.